Auroratide/auroratide.com/static/portfolio/omnixis/content.md

 * Kevin McLeod - Music, "The Lift" (CC-BY 3.0) at incompetech.com
 * Kenney Vleugels - SFX (CC-BY 3.0) at www.kenney.nl

-This game was built in Haxe using HaxeFlixel.
-You can view the source code on **[Github](https://github.com/Auroratide/Omnixis)**, but be warned: the code is Game Jam quality!